Written by Donald E. Sheppard

 Biedma says, the chief "...came in the afternoon with all his people.
 We went in procession up to the town, and they came after us.
 Having arrived at the town... we found that the chiefs there were accustomed to have, next to the houses where they lived, some very high mounds (image from mound top at right), made by hand, and that others have their houses on the mounds themselves.
 On the summit of that mound we drove in the cross, and we went with much devotion, kneeling to kiss the foot of the cross.
 The Indians did as they saw us do, neither more nor less..."

 Rangel says, "On Sunday, the twenty-sixth of June, we left from there (headed "upriver," the Wabash River) for Pacaha, enemy of (Chief) Casqui (who was left behind to keep the peace), and we spent the night at one town (today's Oaktown) and passed others.
-And the following day (Monday) we crossed a swamp (Busseron Creek southwest of today's Sullivan), in which the Indians had a well-made bridge, broad and of ingenious construction..." spanning the trees which lined that very deep creek precisely where today's bridges cross it.
+And the following day (Monday) we crossed a swamp (Busseron Creek south of today's Sullivan), in which the Indians had a well-made bridge, broad and of ingenious construction..." spanning trees which lined that swampy, deep creek precisely where today's U.S. Highway 41 crosses it.

-Rangel doesn't report Tuesday, when they probably pillaged the rich fields to Farmersburg (map at left), then, "...on Wednesday they arrived at the town of Pacaha, a town and lord of great renown and very esteemed in those parts..." at today's Terre Haute beside the Wabash River.
-These accounts of DeSoto's visit to Terre Haute are some of the best we have of any place in North America.
+On Tuesday they pillaged the rich fields to and around Farmersburg (map at left), then, Rangel says, "...on Wednesday they arrived at the town of Pacaha, a town and lord of great renown and very esteemed in those parts..." at today's Terre Haute beside the Wabash River.
 Most of the army would spend 40 days there while others explored the country.

-Biedma says, "We saw the town (Terre Haute) on a plain, well palisaded and with a moat of water around it, dug by hand...
+Biedma says, "We saw the town on a plain, well palisaded and with a moat of water around it, dug by hand...

-Rangel reports, "The chief of Casqui caught up with the Christians at the time that they entered the town (of Terre Haute) saying that it had rained, thanks to the cross the Spaniards planted at Vincennes, and that he wanted to personally thank them for it."
-DeSoto sent word to Chief Pacaha that he was coming with Chief Casqui and expected him to be there when they arrived but not doing so, the Casqui and his people "...looted it ferociously."
+Rangel reports, "The chief of Casqui caught up with the Christians at the time that they entered the town saying that it had rained, thanks to the cross the Spaniards planted (at Vincennes, their home), and that he wanted to personally thank them for it..."
+DeSoto sent word to Chief Pacaha that he was coming with Chief Casqui and expected him to be there when they arrived, but not doing so the Casqui's "...looted it ferociously."

-Rangel says, "In Aquixo, Casqui and this Pacaha we saw the best towns that we had seen up to then, and better palisaded and fortified, and the people of more beauty, except for those of Cofitachequi."
+Rangel says, "In Aquixo, Casqui and this Pacaha (all in today's Indiana) we saw the best towns that we had seen up to then, and better palisaded and fortified, and the people of more beauty, except for those of Cofitachequi."
 Chief Pacaha was so powerful that most local natives called the Great (Ohio) River by his name.
 Likewise, many called the Wabash River by Chief Casqui's name.

-"The village had 500 large and good houses and was on a site somewhat higher and more elevated than its surroundings (the French name "Terre Haute" means "high ground").
+Inca says, "The village had 500 large and good houses and was on a site somewhat higher and more elevated than its surroundings (the French name "Terre Haute" means "high ground").
 The Indians had made almost an island of it with a ditch...
-50 paces wide, all made by hand.
 It was full of water from the river... which flowed 3 leagues (7 miles) above the village...
 The moat surrounded three sides of the village, the work not yet being complete.
 The fourth side was enclosed by a very strong wall made of thick logs set in the ground...
-This great moat and canal were filled with fish from the river..."
+This great moat and canal were filled with fish..."

-"Indians where the Chief of Pacaha was - on an islet between two arms of the river (the Wabash River, image below right)... there were 5,000 souls on that islet..." but when detected they "...fled in great haste to the other side of the river... swimming, where many people were drowned, principally women and children... we captured many Indians - men and women - and a quantity of clothing which the Indians had on wooden rafts... (several of those rafts) went floating downstream and the Indians of Casqui (Vincennes) filled their canoes (then headed for home without Desoto's consent)...
-On that account the governor was indignant at Casqui and immediately returned to Pacaha (village) two leagues (five miles) away..."
+"Indians where the Chief of Pacaha was - on an islet between two arms of the river (image below right)... there were 5,000 souls on that islet..." but when detected they "...fled in great haste to the other side of the river... swimming, where many people were drowned, principally women and children... we captured many Indians - men and women - and a quantity of clothing which the Indians had on wooden rafts... (several of those rafts) went floating downstream and the Indians of Casqui (Vincennes) filled their canoes (then headed for Vincennes without Desoto's consent)...
+On that account the governor was indignant at Casqui and immediately returned to Pacaha..." village.

 Rangel says, "Governor DeSoto and his people, being some days in Pacaha, made some excursions into the interior..."